 You Will Be Rewarded by Raising Your Rottweiler Puppy Well

 Raising a Rottweiler puppy well helps ensure its health and well-being.
-Early socialization and training will get your puppy used to a lot of new things.
+Early socialization and training will get your puppy used to many new things.
 Sufficient time for play will increase your bond with your puppy and keep it busy.

-Regular vet visits from an early age will help you ensure that your puppy grows into a healthy dog.
+Regular vet visits from an early age will help ensure your puppy grows into a healthy dog.
 Feeding a healthy diet will also help your puppy live a better life.
-Even though raising your puppy well takes effort, you will see the benefits long-term.
+Even though raising your puppy well takes effort, you will see long-term benefits.